gg582/seoulism-intense.vim/README.md

 ![Preview](./preview.png)

-Seoulism translates Korean color sources into a clean dark UI palette with strong contrast—quiet enough for deep work, sharp enough for structure.
+Seoulism translates Korean color sources into a clean dark UI palette with strong contrast.
+Quiet enough for deep work, sharp enough for structure.

 Best with: